 Welcome and thank you for visiting my personal website.
 Here you can find information about my academic work, my life outside of academia, as well as other causes that I support.
 Feel free to drop me a line if you wish to connect or have any questions or concerns.

 My name is Aditya Adiredja (he/him/his), or as my students like to call me, Dr. Adi.
 I also chose doktoradi.com to reflect my first language.
 I emigrated from Indonesia to the United States with my mother when I was 15 years old.
 I am a proud queer first-generation student and now a professor.

 My pursuit of mathematics and a Ph.D. were motivated by my desire to become a teacher.
 I used to fail math in middle school and I have gotten to where I am because of the amazing mathematics teachers I had.
 In fact, it was Dr. Miriam Castroconde from Irvine Valley College who made me apply to UC Berkeley and told me not leave until I received my Ph.D.
-I am currently an Assistant Professor in the Mathematics Department at the University of Arizona where I regularly teach Linear Algebra and Number Theory.
+I am currently an Associate Professor in the Mathematics Department at the University of Arizona where I regularly teach Linear Algebra and Number Theory.

 Earning a Ph.D. has given me power and an opportunity to speak up about inequities in mathematics education.
-My work in undergraduate mathematics prioritizes the concerns and needs of racial and ethnic minority students, especially those who are female, first-generation, and low-income.
+My work in undergraduate mathematics prioritizes the concerns and needs of racial and ethnic minority students, especially those who are women, first-generation, and low-income.
 This is motivated by the reality that mathematics education continues to not serve Black and Brown students.
 In my scholarship I strive to create stories of success and mathematical excellence with minoritized students.
 I aim to dismantle pervasive deficit narratives that implicate us as perpetually underachieving and less able.
 In the age that we live now, an anti-racist approach to education is critical and necessary.